shayzimm/T3A2-A-Full-Stack-Project-Part-A-/project_management/client_feedback.md

 - Payment Options: Multiple payment methods (credit card, PayPal, etc.) with secure input fields.
 - Billing Information: Fields for billing address and other relevant details.
 - Security Assurance: Display security badges and assurances to build user confidence (e.g., "Secure Payment with Stripe").
-- Confirmation: A "Pay Now" or "Confirm Booking" button to finalize the booking.
+- Confirmation: A "Pay Now" or "Confirm Booking" button to finalise the booking.

 **7. Booking Confirmation**